 December 11, 2018 | Doors Open @ 5PM

 $5 advance purchase for guaranteed seats; $5 suggested donation at the door.
-Tickets will be available online or at the OMSI front desk until 11:59pm the day prior to the event; see below for details.
+Tickets will be available online or at the OMSI front desk until 2pm the day of the event.; see below for details.

 Bees are like oxygen: ubiquitous, essential, and, for the most part, unseen.
 Evolving alongside flowers, bees drove the vast array of floral colors, shapes, and scents that dominate our landscapes.
 The human relationship with bees took root deep in our prehistory, when early hominins sought out the sugary blast of honey at every opportunity.
 Domesticated long before horses, camels, or ducks, bees have enabled advances in everything from medicine and industry to intoxication, and now provide as much as a third of the food in the human diet.
 To know the bee isn’t just to understand a fascinating and beautiful insect: it is to glimpse a profound web of relationships, great and small, that binds together the human and the natural worlds.